 There are many benefits to online schooling or homeschooling when it comes to socialisation, some of these include;

-• Socialisation across different ages: A massive benefit of enrolling with a local tutor or Learning Pod is that older children often help the younger children in the pod.
+- Socialisation across different ages: A massive benefit of enrolling with a local tutor or Learning Pod is that older children often help the younger children in the pod.
 This not only accelerates and supports learning but also leads to character building and social development.

-• Common interests: Instead of being forced to socialise with children of the same age in a typical classroom environment, children can now choose to socialise with peers who share the same interests.
-For example, enrolling your child in horse riding will allow them the opportunity to meet other children who love horse riding and they can bond over their common love for horses.
+- Common interests: Instead of being forced to socialise with children of the same age in a typical classroom environment, children can now choose to socialise with peers who share the same interests.
+For example, enrolling your child in horse riding will give them the opportunity to meet other children who love horse riding and they can bond over their common love for horses.
 These bonds can be formed across age groups, gender and cultural backgrounds.

-• Coping with social anxiety: Many children fear speaking in public and may experience heightened anxiety in a traditional classroom environment.
-Online schooling allows the child to participate in smaller class groups and in social activities of like-minded individuals, this helps alleviate social anxiety and develops a child's social and emotional skills
+- Coping with social anxiety: Many children fear speaking in public and may experience heightened anxiety in a traditional classroom environment.
+Online schooling allows the child to participate in smaller class groups and in social activities of like-minded individuals, this helps alleviate social anxiety and develops a child's social and emotional skills.

-• Socialisation for gifted children: Parents with gifted children often choose to homeschool as they believe that their children perform better in a more personalised and flexible learning environment.
+- Socialisation for gifted children: Parents with gifted children often choose to homeschool as they believe that their children perform better in a more personalised and flexible learning environment.
 One that can be tailor-made to their unique learning style and pace of learning.
 Gifted children may tend to feel socially awkward or anxious about their abilities and get labelled with negative associations like “nerd” at school.
 Encouraging gifted children to socialise with peers of equal intelligence can reduce feelings of social anxiety and can help gifted students embrace and develop their talents instead of shy away from them.

-Whilst the concerns around socialisation and homeschooling are understandable, the truth is that there is no evidence to support that homeschooling children lack in social areas.
+Whilst the concerns around socialisation and homeschooling are understandable, the truth is that there is no evidence to support that homeschooling children lack in social skills.
 In fact, larger classes and peer pressure can do more social harm than good.
 Children who are homeschooled tend to have more time and energy to participate in sporting and social activities with other kids who share similar interests across different age groups.